Second-Order Approximation of Limit Order Books in a Single-Scale Regime: Model and main results

-\begin{remark} We emphasize that the volume density functions are defined on the whole real line to model the arrival of spread placements; see Figure \ref{LOB1}.
-The restriction of the function $u^{(n)}(t,\cdot)$ to the interval $(-\infty, 0]$ corresponds to the actual buy side of the order book at time $t$; the restriction to the positive half line corresponds to the \emph{shadow book}, which specifies volumes placed into the spread should such events occur next; we refer to \cite{HorstLawLargeNumbers2017,HorstWeakLawLarge2017} and references therein for further details on the working of the shadow book. \end{remark}
+\begin{remark} We emphasize that the volume density functions are defined on the whole interval $[-L,L]$ to model the arrival of spread placements.
+The restriction of the function $u^{(n)}(t,\cdot)$ to the interval $[-L, 0]$ corresponds to the actual buy side of the order book at time $t$; the restriction to $(0,L]$ corresponds to the \emph{shadow book}, which specifies volumes placed into the spread should such events occur next; we refer to \cite{HorstWeakLawLarge2017,HorstLawLargeNumbers2017} for further details on the working of the shadow book. \end{remark}

-At each time $t^{(n)}_k$, one of the three following events occurs, changing the buy side of the limit order book: \begin{enumerate}[label=(\Alph*)] \item arrival of a market buy order of size $u_{k-1}^{(n)}(0)$, which removes the entire volume at the top of the book.
-In this case the best bid price decreases by one tick and the relative volume density function shifts one tick to the right. \item placement of a sell limit order of the size $u_{k-1}^{(n)}\left(\Delta ^{(n)}\right)$ into the spread one tick above the best bid price.
+At each time $t^{(n)}_k$, one of the following three events occurs, changing the buy side of the LOB: \begin{enumerate}[label=(\Alph*)] \item arrival of a market sell order of size $\Delta^{(n)}u_{k-1}^{(n)}(0)$, which removes the entire volume at the top of the book.
+In this case the best bid price decreases by one tick and the relative volume density function shifts one tick to the right. \item placement of a buy limit order of the size $\Delta^{(n)}u_{k-1}^{(n)}(\Delta ^{(n)})$ into the spread one tick above the best bid price.
 In this case the best bid price increases by one tick, and the relative volume density function shifts one tick to the left. \item placement/cancellation of a buy limit order of size $\Delta^{(n)}\omega^{(n)}_k$ at the relative price level $\eta^{(n)}_k$ (cancellation corresponds to $\omega^{(n)}_k < 0$). \end{enumerate}

-Following \cite{HorstLawLargeNumbers2017, HorstSecondOrderApproximations2018} we call an order an {\sl active order} if it changes the price (events (A) and (B)) and a {\sl passive order} if it does not (event (C)).
+\begin{remark} For simplicity we only consider orders of size $O(\Delta^{(n)})$.
+As there are $T_n:=\lfloor T/\Delta^{(n)}\rfloor$ order book events, this will guarantee that a law of large number type results can be derived as first order approximation.
+One could also allow for limit orders of larger size $O(\Delta^{(n)})^\alpha$ with $0<\alpha<1$, if one assumes that they only arrive with probability $O(\Delta^{(n)})^{1-\alpha}$ at each time $t_k^{(n)}$, i.e.~if their proportion among all order book events vanishes in the high-frequency limit. \end{remark}